dmelo/g2m2-pages/blog/11/crawlers-get-rid-403-access-forbidden-through-proxy.md

 Date: 2011/03/28
 */

+# Crawlers - Get rid of the "403 Access Forbidden" through PROXY

 Well, as I started out my research on my master degree, one of my first tasks was to get the abstract and citations information about thousands of scientific articles.
 I intend to use this data at the machine learning classes.

 There is a lot of systems that organizes articles.
 One of them is the [ACM Portal](http://portal.acm.org).
 There you can perform really good searching.
 It's a very positive point for the system.
 What they doesn't seems to have is an API for automated searching.